-Are you ready to shift into a new season and to be synced to God’s calendar?
-Discover how God uses Rosh Hashanah to shift us into new seasons and new beginnings.
+Are you ready to shift into a new season, go through the gates, and move into new opportunities?
+Discover how God uses Rosh Hashanah to shift us into new seasons and new beginnings, bringing us new opportunities.
 This is a time for our trumpet blast!

 Aligning with Biblical Covenant

 Covenant is an important biblical principle, particularly covenant with God.
 When God created Adam and Eve, a covenant bond was formed, strengthening the relationship between God and man.
 This covenant granted authority to man and came from a place of God’s love.
 This is why the covenant favored man, with God giving greatly while man, almost exclusively, took.

 God gave one stipulation in the Garden, and man tossed it, our covenant, and even our relationship with Him, aside.
 We gave away God’s trust, authority over the animals, and more, all for a taste of lies, hate, and everything contrary to God.
 Yet, God still loved us, desiring to one day enter into covenant relationship again.